mvolkmann/blog/src/neovim.md

 AstroNvim uses the {% aTargetBlank "https://github.com/windwp/nvim-autopairs",
 "nvim-autopairs" %} plugin.
-This automatically closes parentheses, sqaure brackets, and curly braces.
+This automatically closes parentheses, square brackets, and curly braces.
 It is not enabled by default.
 TODO: How can it be enabled?